Acts 23:1-35

 Verses 6-9

 ¶ "When Paul observed that some in the council were Sadducees, and the others were Pharisees, he cried out, “Brethren!
 I am a Pharisee, the son of a Pharisee.
-The real point on which I am being examined is the the hope of the resurrection of the dead.”
+The real point on which I am being examined is the hope of the resurrection of the dead.”
 When Paul said this, a great argument arose between the Pharisees and the Sadducees.
 The assembly was divided, because the Sadducees say that there is no resurrection, nor angel, nor spirit; but the Pharisees confess belief in these.
 There was a lot of shouting.
 The scribes who belong to the Pharisee’s party stood up and argued agressively.
 They said, “We find no fault in this man; if a spirit or an angel has spoken to him, let us not fight against God.”"
 (Acts 23:6-9).

 3 Roman Commander Rescues Paul from Sanhedrin